vmiklos/vmiklos.github.com/2023/sw-zotero-plumbing.md

 Slug: sw-zotero-plumbing
 Category: libreoffice
 Tags: en
-Date: 2023-01-31T16:39:26+01:00
+Date: 2023-02-06T08:45:24+01:00
-Status: draft

-Writer now had a set of new automation commands and APIs that allow clients to build user interface for citation handling that's more advanced than the default in-Writer bibliography support.
+Writer now has a set of new automation commands and APIs that allow clients to build user interface for citation handling that's more advanced than the default in-Writer bibliography support.

 This work is primarily for [Collabora Online](https://www.collaboraoffice.com/), see [the CODE